Lamont-Labs/QuantraVision/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The application uses Jetpack Compose with Material 3 Design System, optimized for a dark theme with a consistent chrome/steel metallic brand identity.
-It features high-contrast elements, dual-font typography (Orbitron for headers, Space Grotesk for body), and a streamlined, professional UI with a 5-tab Material Design 3 bottom navigation bar.
+The application utilizes Jetpack Compose with Material 3 Design System, optimized for a dark theme with a consistent chrome/steel metallic brand identity.
+It features high-contrast elements, dual-font typography (Orbitron for headers, Space Grotesk for body), a streamlined professional UI, and a 5-tab Material Design 3 bottom navigation bar.
 A unified `StaticBrandBackground` provides visual depth with neon cyan and gold accents.

 ### Technical Implementations
 **Pattern Detection Engine**: Employs OpenCV template matching for 109 chart patterns, coordinated by a `HybridDetectorBridge`, with a `BayesianFusionEngine` for confidence scoring.
-TensorFlow Lite is planned for future ML enhancements.
 **QuantraCore Intelligence System**: A multi-signal analysis engine combining pattern detection with OCR-extracted technical indicators (RSI, MACD, volume, 30+ others) using Google ML Kit Text Recognition to generate a 0-100 `QuantraScore`.
-Includes `ContextAnalyzer` for confluence detection and `SmartFilter` for quality thresholding.
-All processing is 100% offline.
+Includes `ContextAnalyzer` for confluence detection and `SmartFilter` for quality thresholding, all 100% offline.
 **Pattern Learning Engine**: A self-improving adaptive system that learns from every scan to enhance pattern detection accuracy, analyzing historical scan data via `HistoricalAnalyzer`.
 It learns every 50 scans and is 100% offline.
-**Ensemble AI Engine**: A retrieval-based Q&A system using all-MiniLM-L6-v2 sentence embeddings (22MB) for semantic search against 198 pre-written answers.
-Offers 15x smaller size and 5-10x faster inference compared to a single large model.
-IntentClassifier and MobileBERTQaAdapter are optional components (currently MobileBERT disabled due to metadata incompatibility).
+**Ensemble AI Engine**: A retrieval-based Q&A system using all-MiniLM-L6-v2 sentence embeddings (22MB) for semantic search.
+It is significantly smaller and faster than single large models.
+The architecture supports multiple knowledge bases while sharing the same embeddings model.
 All processing is 100% offline.
-**AI Explanation Engine**: Provides natural language explanations for detected patterns using the Ensemble AI Engine, integrated into pattern notifications.
-All explanations are 100% offline.
+**AI Explanation Engine**: Provides natural language explanations for detected patterns using the Ensemble AI Engine, integrated into pattern notifications, all 100% offline.
-**QuantraBot AI Assistant**: An interactive AI trading assistant built on the Ensemble AI Engine with a comprehensive expert pattern knowledge base.
-Accessible via a dedicated "Bot" tab, operating 100% offline.
+**QuantraBot AI Assistant**: An interactive AI trading assistant built on the Ensemble AI Engine with a `QAKnowledgeBase` (198 pre-written trading Q&A entries), operating 100% offline.
-**DevBot Diagnostic AI** (DEBUG builds only): A real-time application health monitoring system with AI-powered error analysis, appearing as a conditional 6th tab.
-It coordinates monitoring systems and provides conversational error analysis, operating 100% offline.
+**DevBot Diagnostic AI** (DEBUG builds only): A real-time application health monitoring system with AI-powered error analysis.
+It uses its own EnsembleEngine instance with a `DiagnosticKnowledgeBase` (234 diagnostic entries across 10 categories), providing conversational diagnostic analysis 100% offline.
-**Model Import System** (Deprecated): Previously allowed manual import of AI models.
-Now obsolete as models auto-provision from bundled APK assets on first launch.
-Only embeddings model is required; MobileBERT is optional and currently disabled.
-**QA Knowledge Base**: A comprehensive dataset of 198 pre-written Q&A entries covering trading education, stored in JSON format, used by the EmbeddingsRetriever for instant answers.
+**Knowledge Base System**: Features an interface-based architecture supporting `QAKnowledgeBase` for trading Q&A and `DiagnosticKnowledgeBase` for application diagnostics.
+Both utilize the same `EmbeddingsRetriever` for semantic search.
 **Data Storage**: Encrypted Room database for local storage of logs, user preferences, and scan learning data.
 **State Management**: Utilizes Android Architecture Components (ViewModels, Repository pattern, LiveData/Flow) for reactive state propagation.
 **Authentication & Licensing**: Four-tier lifetime access model managed via Google Play In-App Billing, secured with Google Play Integrity API.